grumpyjames/birding-almanac/blog/portland-spring-2021-part-two/portland-spring-2021-part-two.md

 ### Portland, Spring 2021, Part #2

 To the island of Portland we have gone.
-In these post we recount the events of days three and four of the trip, which were at the time known as the 29th and 30th April, 2021.
+In this post we recount the events of days three and four of the trip, which were at the time known as the 29th and 30th April, 2021.